-Email-list remarketing: Upload a list of email addresses given by your customers with customer match.
-When those people are signed in to Gmail, Google Search, or YouTube, you can display them ads.
+Email-list remarketing: Upload a list of email addresses from your customers with customer match.
+When those people are signed in to Gmail, Google Search, or YouTube, you can display the ads.

 Remarketing for mobile apps: Display ads to online shoppers who have recently used your mobile-friendly website or mobile apps when they browse any other mobile websites or use mobile apps.

-Remarketing lists for search ads: Display ads to your past website visitors as they do follow-up searches for what they are looking for on Google, once leaving your website.
+Remarketing lists for search ads: Display ads to your past website visitors as they perform follow-up searches on Google after leaving your website.

-Google Analytics is one of the most powerful tools or a piece of software that can be used for increasing the conversion rates.
+Google Analytics is one of the most powerful tools you can use to increase conversion rates.

-With a thorough and detailed look at the data, you can make out why visitors are not buying from you and where you have to focus your attention in order to improve your results.
+By taking a detailed look at your data, you can determine why some visitors aren’t buying from you, and where to focus your attention to improve results.

-Numbers of companies depend on the macro traffic volume as a sign of the website’s overall success.
-However, smart and savvy companies are realizing that more traffic doesn’t mean more conversion, revenue, or success.
-The traffic of each website comprises of different traffic sources.
+Many companies see traffic volume as a sign of the website’s overall success.
+However, savvy companies know that more traffic doesn’t necessarily mean more conversions, revenue, or success.

-Here are 4 easy steps to assist you making use of your analytics to understand your traffic source and why it matters:
+Here are 4 easy steps to help you use your analytics to understand traffic sources and why they matter:

 By digging deeper into the Analytics, you can:

-Using Google Analytics, you can properly understand which phase of your sales funnel is making your conversions to breakthrough, and it will eventually help you recognize where you should focus your attention.
+Using Google Analytics, you can properly understand where to focus your attention.

 Whatever you claim about your business, you have to back it up with proof.
-People are incredulous and they look for the evidence.
+People will look for evidence.

 So what type of proof can you offer to your customers and prospects?

-Social proof- If you’ve hundreds of customers, show it.
-It is a human tendency to believe and use what other people are saying or using.
+Social proof: If you have hundreds of customers, show it.
+It’s a human tendency to believe in and use what other people are saying or using.

-Show it- Nothing works like a great demo to show what your product does, its features, working and more.
+Show it: Nothing works like a great demo to show what your product does, its features working.
 Use videos to showcase your product/services in action.

-Every business is either meant to be growing or failing— it’s all about to you.
-A single step can either make or break your business.
-Successful companies constantly revamp themselves by listening to their customers’ demand and feedbacks, and by modifying their sales, products, processes and strategies to fulfill a continually shifting model.
-Each of the above-mentioned strategies is powerful and useful revenue generators in the appropriate circumstances.
+Every business has the potential to grow or fail— a single step can make or break your business.
+Successful companies constantly evolve by listening to their customers’ demands and feedback, and then modifying their sales, products, processes and strategies to fulfill a continually shifting model.
+By following the tactics above, ecommerce companies can succeed in creating repeat business.